ShadowTheHedgehogHacking/2P-Reloaded/README.md

 | RELOADED WIDESCREEN | 608b69c4      | 246329735cd79fd0fe187c61b94487e75c42f1b7 |

 ### Summary
+0. Create a [Shadow Reloaded v1.2 WIDESCREEN ROM](https://github.com/ShadowTheHedgehogHacking/ShdTH-Reloaded) from your original game, if you haven't.
+The 2P patch applies to this rom.
 1. Patch your RELOADED WIDESCREEN ISO with the .xdelta of your choice
 2. Dolphin: Ensure you placed `GUPR8P.ini`, Enabled Cheats, and set Force Aspect ratio
 3. Nintendont: Ensure you placed `GUPR8P.gct` file next to `game.iso`, In Nintendont configuration, set `Cheats ON` and `Unlock Read Speed ON`